 - Mental or emotional distress.

-- Loss of companionship or consortium, which is a damage collected on behalf of the injured person’s spouse due to loss of physical intimacy or companionship caused by the severity of the victim’s injuries.
+- Loss of companionship or consortium, which is collected on behalf of the injured person’s spouse due to loss of physical intimacy or companionship caused by the severity of the victim’s injuries.

-- In some cases in which the defendant’s carelessness or recklessness was particularly egregious, the plaintiff may also seek to recover punitive damages that are not related to the injuries they suffered but are instead designed to punish the at-fault driver for their behavior.
+- In some cases in which the defendant’s carelessness or recklessness was particularly egregious, your car accident lawyer may also seek to recover punitive damages that are not related to the injuries they suffered but are instead designed to punish the at-fault driver for their behavior.

 Losing a loved one—particularly one who has provided care and support for other members of the family—is an emotionally and financially devastating event.
 The family members of an individual who has been killed in a car accident as the result of someone else’s carelessness or recklessness can seek compensation through a wrongful death lawsuit.

 In South Carolina, wrongful death lawsuits can be filed by an administrator or executor of the decedent’s estate on behalf of the family members.
-As with car accident lawsuits, wrongful death claims hinge on the ability to prove liability and generally must be filed within three years after the date of the accident that resulted in death.
+As with car accident lawsuits, wrongful death claims hinge on the ability to prove liability and you must pay close attention to the statute of limitations for wrongful death in South Carolina.
+Generally, you must file a wrongful death lawsuit within three years after the date of the accident that resulted in death.

-Some of the damages that can be recovered through this type of claim include:
+Some of the damages that can be recovered through this type of claim or lawsuit include: